Zbeyer/zbeyer-2023/public/docs/resume.md

 **Jira Task Manager** Kept track of tickets and kept the project on task and in alignment with buisness goals.

-**Devops Observe** Watched *meteor* load balancer and met frequently with the CTO to discuss performance problems.
+**Devops Observe** Watched *meteor* load balancer and met frequently with the CTO to discuss performance problems and solutions.

-**Database Architect** Monitored iops, performance, and operations on MongoDB cluster.
+**Database Architect** Monitored iops, read / writes, and performance on MongoDB cluster.

-**Team Leader** Managed a group of javascript developers working together on an ever evolving application.
+**Team Leader** Managed a group of developers working together on an ever evolving application.

 **Analytics Specialist** Made GA4 give meaningful report data.
-Met with marketing to improve events over time.
+Met with marketing to improve events.

-**Accessibility Guru** Found compliance violations accoding to 508, EN 301 549, and W3C/WAI WCAG requirements.
-Changed app when violations were found.
-Kept the app in line with international accessibility guidelines.
+**Accessibility Guru** Found, flagged, and fixed compliance violations accoding to 508, EN 301 549, and W3C/WAI WCAG requirements.
+Kept the app in line with accessibility guidelines.

 **Remote Worker** Since I was rehired during the Covid lockdown, I performed these duties remotely.
-Since we followed the k-12 school year, I had to be ready to pounce during peak back to school seasons.
+Since we followed the k-12 school year, I had to be ready to pounce during peak back to school seasons (Autumn & Winter: Back to school semesters, spring school renew season, summer feature releases).

 ## Mobile Engineer | McGraw-Hill Education | 2015-2020